amihaescu/webserver/readme.md

 - number of threads: 3
 - web root: www

-This repository also contains a branch with support for keep alive connections.
+This repository also contains a branch with support for keep alive connections as well as one that adds support for creating rest endpoints.
+At the current time I only supports getting data from the server and not passing along any parameters, but support will be provided in the near future.